15 Health Benefits of Walking 10,000 Steps a Day

 As we already pointed out, walking can reduce your stress level.
 Having a high level of stress can cause you to be irritable and may even result in mental conditions like depression.

-In a recent study, researchers looked at how walking effected those suffering from depression.
-By having some of the group walk for 25 minutes in different areas of a city, they examined how walking in certain environments influenced the individual’s moods.
+In a recent study, researchers examined how walking affects those suffering from depression.
+They had some of the group walk for 25 minutes in different areas of a city, and they examined how walking in certain environments influenced the individual’s moods.

-According to the study, those who spent their time walking in green areas had better moods and felt more engaged when they left their walking environment.
+According to the study, people who walked in green areas were in better moods and felt more engaged when they left their walking environment.

 This suggests that frequent walking in green, natural areas can reduce feelings of depression and make you feel happier.